youtube/cobalt/cobalt/site/docs/reference/starboard/modules/12/configuration.md

 but matches what the system C headers do.)
 (Partially taken from base/compiler_specific.h)

-### SB_RELEASE_CANDIDATE_API_VERSION ###

-The next API version to be frozen, but is still subject to emergency changes.
-It is reasonable to base a port on the Release Candidate API version, but be aware that small incompatible changes may still be made to it.
-The following will be uncommented when an API version is a release candidate.

 ### SB_RESTRICT ###

 Include the platform-specific configuration.
-This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.
-Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.
+This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.